On the indivisibility of derived Kato's Euler systems and the main conjecture for modular forms: Introduction

 for some $n$, then \begin{enumerate} \item the derived Kato's Euler system does not vanish modulo $\lambda$, and \item the Iwasawa main conjecture \`{a} la Kato (Conjecture \ref{conj:kato-main-conjecture}) holds for $(f, \mathbb{Q}_\infty/\mathbb{Q})$. \end{enumerate} \end{thm} The first statement should be viewed as the cyclotomic analogue of the Kolyvagin conjecture on the indivisibility of derived Heegner points ( \cite[Conjecture A]{kolyvagin-selmer}).
 The proof of Theorem \ref{thm:main_theorem} is sketched in $\S$\ref{subsec:the_main_idea} and the formal proof is given in $\S$\ref{subsec:the_proof}.

 We call $\widetilde{\delta}_n$ the \textbf{Kurihara number at $n$} since Kurihara extensively studied the properties of the number $\widetilde{\delta}_n$ in the context of Kolyvagin systems of Gauss sum type in \cite{kurihara-iwasawa-2012}.
+Theorem \ref{thm:main_theorem} strengthens \cite[Theorem 4.(2)]{kurihara-iwasawa-2012}.
 The number $\widetilde{\delta}_n$ itself depends on the choices of $\eta_\ell$ for $\ell \vert n$, but the mod $\lambda$ non-vanishing property is independent of the choices.
-In \cite[$\S$3.8]{grigorov-thesis}, Grigorov provided the table of the non-vanishing of $\widetilde{\delta}_n$ for \emph{almost all} (optimal) elliptic curves over $\mathbb{Q}$ of conductor $< 30,000$ with $p \geq 5$ such that the $p$-part of the analytic order of the Shafarevich-Tate groups is non-trivial.
+In \cite[$\S$3.8]{grigorov-thesis}, Grigorov provided the table of the non-vanishing of $\widetilde{\delta}_n$ for \emph{almost all} (optimal) elliptic curves over $\mathbb{Q}$ of conductor $< 30,000$ with $p \geq 5$ such that the $p$-part of the analytic order of the Shafarevich--Tate groups is non-trivial.
 We complete the table in Corollary \ref{cor:computation} and add several numerical examples in $\S$\ref{sec:examples}.
 In \cite[Theorem 4.9]{ota-thesis}, Kazuto Ota gave a lower bound of the number of divisors of $n$ to have $\widetilde{\delta}_n \neq 0$.
 It should be larger than or equal to the $\mathbb{F}_\lambda$-rank of the $p$-strict Selmer group of $\overline{\rho}$ over $\mathbb{Q}$.
-Note that Ota studied the Mazur-Tate conjecture using the \emph{divisibility} of higher derived Kato's Euler systems.
+Note that Ota studied the Mazur--Tate conjecture using the \emph{divisibility} of higher derived Kato's Euler systems.

-Condition (Tam) is a necessary but very mild condition.
-The first condition of Condition (Tam) corresponds to the following divisibility criterion

-where $ { \displaystyle N_{\mathrm{sp}} := \prod_{q \Vert N, a_q(f) = 1} q }$ and $ { \displaystyle N_{\mathrm{ns}} := \prod_{q \Vert N, a_q(f) = -1} q }$.
-Indeed, if we have $\widetilde{\delta}_n \neq 0$ for some $n$, then the second condition of Condition (Tam) is automatic (Remark \ref{rem:tamagawa}).
-Under a mild condition on the determinant of the residual representation, we can always find a newform satisfying Condition (Tam) in the set of congruent forms via level lowering and level raising (Proposition \ref{prop:existence_congruence}).
+Condition (Tam) is a necessary but a very mild condition.
+Indeed, if we have $\widetilde{\delta}_n \neq 0$ for some $n$, then Condition (Tam) is automatic (Remark \ref{rem:tamagawa}).
+Note that we can always find a newform satisfying Condition (Tam) in the set of congruent forms via level lowering.
 Then we can spread the equality of the Iwasawa main conjecture from one form (checked by Theorem \ref{thm:main_theorem}) to all the congruent forms via congruences.
+Although we consider the ordinary and the non-ordinary cases separately in this article, the application of the congruences can also be studied simultaneously as in \cite{kim-lee-ponsinet}.